Azure-Samples/dotnet_core_sample/README.md

 ## Pre-requisites
 * Create a new Web App in Azure Portal with runtime stack as .NETCore and OS as Linux/Windows
-* Copy Publish Profile Settings of the app
+* Copy Publish Profile Settings of the app.
+If you are using Azure CLI make sure to download the Publish Profile in XML format.

 ### Create an ASP.NET App Service in Azure